 How much time is wasted in search of the next job?

 In our profession, we have websites and social media that directly relate to the football coaching market.
-Two of the most utilized are coachingsearch.com and footballscoop.com.
-In many ways, these type of media are brilliantly disguised as coaching information sources but one can see that the most viewed pages are related to searching for the next job.
+The most utilized website is footballscoop.com.
+In many ways, this type of media is brilliantly disguised as a coaching information source but one can see that the most viewed pages are related to searching for the next job.

 I did a simple study of this a few months ago.
 I signed up for Twitter alerts to see how often and what type of information would come my way for 30 days.
 I told myself that I would open the Twitter notification when it showed up on my phone and read whatever came my way and spend time researching any and every job that came which I could tie myself in some capacity to (more on that later) ….
 It became addictive and time-wasting at the same time.